DanielKeep/Ouro/doc/ouro.rst

 The exact order of this processing is:

+- AST is converted into a semantic tree.
+As part of this process, the following happens:

+  - Syntax rewriting

   - Macro expansion

-  Doing this first ensures that macros have access to the original, unmodified AST.
+    Doing this here ensures that macros have access to the original, unmodified AST.
+This obviously excludes statements since they can't be macros anyway.

     The macro may be allowed to ask the compiler to perform further processing on a given node, but this isn't decided on yet.

-- Syntax rewriting

-- AST is converted into a semantic tree.
-As part of this process, the following happens:

   - Variable scope assignment.